“The person who doesn’t know where his next dollar is coming from usually doesn’t know where his last dollar went.”

 Your recipient will receive the money near-instantly.
 No waiting, no confusion and no nasty surprises!

 Wallex offers an easier, cheaper and more convenient way to help you manage your international payments.
 Maximise the money potential of your business with world-class business remittance solutions from Wallex.
-For more information, visit https://www.wallex.asia/sg/ or contact us at [ADD CONTACT DETAILS]
+For more information, visit https://www.wallex.asia/sg/ or ask our FX expert.

 Please refer to SLA for timings for specific currencies